 Unfortunately, you can’t use a dry iron as a steam iron.
 They aren’t as adaptable as a steam iron.
-A steam iron is a great option if you want something with more functionality.
+Steam iron is a great option if you want something with more functionality.

 How Often Do You Use It

 Finally, it’s a good idea to consider how often you iron.
-A steam iron is a fantastic investment if you iron frequently.
+Steam iron is a fantastic investment if you iron frequently.
 This iron’s flexibility allows you to adjust the settings to operate on a variety of fabrics.
 You may even use the steam setting on your furniture and upholstery.

 With the steam iron, ironing a large number of items at once is also easy.
 They are more efficient and simple to use once you get the hang of them!